prowler-cloud/prowler/README.md

 - 7.20  Check if Lambda functions are being recorded by CloudTrail (Not Scored) (Not part of CIS benchmark)
 - 7.21  Check if Redshift cluster has audit logging enabled (Not Scored) (Not part of CIS benchmark)
 - 7.22  Check if API Gateway has logging enabled (Not Scored) (Not part of CIS benchmark)
+- 7.23 [extra723] Check if RDS Snapshots are public (Not Scored) (Not part of CIS benchmark)
+- 7.24 [extra724] Check if ACM certificates have Certificate Transparency logging enabled (Not Scored) (Not part of CIS benchmark)
+- 7.25 [extra725] Check if S3 buckets have Object-level logging enabled in CloudTrail (Not Scored) (Not part of CIS benchmark)
+- 7.26 [extra726] Check Trusted Advisor for errors and warnings (Not Scored) (Not part of CIS benchmark)
+- 7.27 [extra727] Check if SQS queues have policy set as Public (Not Scored) (Not part of CIS benchmark)
+- 7.28 [extra728] Check if SQS queues have Server Side Encryption enabled (Not Scored) (Not part of CIS benchmark)
+- 7.29 [extra729] Ensure there are no EBS Volumes unencrypted (Not Scored) (Not part of CIS benchmark)
+- 7.30 [extra730] Check if ACM Certificates are about to expire in 7 days or less (Not Scored) (Not part of CIS benchmark)
+- 7.31 [extra731] Check if SNS topics have policy set as Public (Not Scored) (Not part of CIS benchmark)
+- 7.32 [extra732] Check if Geo restrictions are enabled in CloudFront distributions (Not Scored) (Not part of CIS benchmark)
+- 7.33 [extra733] Check if there are SAML Providers then STS can be used (Not Scored) (Not part of CIS benchmark)
+- 7.34 [extra734] Check if S3 buckets have default encryption (SSE) enabled and policy to enforce it (Not Scored) (Not part of CIS benchmark)
+- 7.35 [extra735] Check if RDS instances storage is encrypted (Not Scored) (Not part of CIS benchmark)

 The `forensics-ready` group of checks uses existing and extra checks.
 To get a forensics readiness report, run this command: